Is It Too Late to Train My Older Dog?

 Socialization

 Though socializing is ideal for younger dogs, it’s OK if you miss that opportunity.
+It is never too late to socialize a dog!
 Regular socialization builds your dog’s confidence around others, which reduces the chance of aggression.
 One of the best things you can do is take your dog on walks where he’ll encounter people and other dogs.
 Walks are the perfect time to meet someone new — your dog will have less pent-up energy and he’ll already be on a leash.

 If needed, you might use a muzzle.
 This tool will prevent the danger of biting, and it will also keep strange people and dogs calmer during the encounter.
 Keeping others calm will, in turn, help relax your dog and make the whole experience more positive.
 Always prioritize your dog’s safety and comfort.
 Be patient, watch his cues and remove him from a situation if it’s causing him too much stress.